arinsang/arinsang.github.io/README.md

 # U.S. Economic Turmoil of the 2000s

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1lfa3PBaudsnusacC2e5dVD4kVP22KLrxxdrOjlJGCwQ&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 [Source:Annenberg Learner](https://www.learner.org/series/economics-ua-21st-century-edition/economic-timeline/)

 When hearing the term "economic recession," many Americans are quick to refer to the Great Depression of the 1930s.
+The Great Depression, a worldwide economic depression attributed to the U.S. stock market failure, impacted millions of people and sparked fundamental changes in economic institutions, macroeconomic policy, and economic theory.
+The lasting effects can still be felt even in today's industrialized modern world.
+However, the endurance and overcoming of such a historical disaster did not prevent other economic recessions from occuring.
+In the 2000s, the United States continued to experience its fair share of economic challenges.
+Subsequently met with government initiatives to counteract these unfortunate circumstances.
+Above is a timeline of the major economic events.

 # Bar Chart Project
 ![chart](https://github.com/arinsang/arinsang.github.io/blob/master/U.S._Median_Household_Income_based_on_Racial_Demographics_2019_Median_Income_(dollars)_Estimate_chartbuilder.png?raw=true)